zhubonan/aiida-castep/docs/source/index.rst

 Calculations ran though AiiDA can be also exported as plain files, in fact these files are stored in a file repository so it is merely a copying + renaming process.

-.. note: Importing existing calculations should be possible, but has not been implemented yet, mainly due the developer not having such need.

 A graphical example
 ===================